encrypted-rose/HTTP5226-GamesJournal/README.md

 ## Comments:

 Currently, due to time constrains and unknown errors the features on the to-be-added list have not been implemented.
+The App had to be reverted to it's initial iteration and it'll be worked in the future.